Sckathach/subspace-rerouting/paper/main.typ

     image("assets/svg/component_attribution_patching.svg"),
     image("assets/svg/hijacking.svg"),
   ),
   caption: [Safety heads attribution in Llama 3.2 1b, with DLA (*left*), Patching Attribution (*mid*), and Hijack Score (*right*).
 Found heads vary because the methods do not focus on the same metrics.
-Unfortunately, since cutting off a head during a forward pass is not enough to create a jailbreak on the tested models, it is difficult to compare the effectiveness of the three methods (discussed in @sec:ssr).], ) <fig:dla>
+Unfortunately, since cutting off a head during a forward pass is not enough to create a jailbreak on the tested models, it is difficult to compare the effectiveness of the three methods.], ) <fig:dla>

 = Subspace Rerouting <sec:ssr-full>
 As targeting subspaces has proved to be highly effective, we did not spend a long time refining our losses, we focused instead on the analysis.
 Thus, this section's objective is more to give a general overview of how to implement SSR in practice, along with remarks, tips, and results.
 We expect much more precise approaches in future work.

 As targeting subspaces has proved highly effective, we focused our efforts on analysis rather than refining loss functions.
 Thus, the aim of this section is more to give a general idea, with tips and observations, than to give precise guidelines.
 We anticipate more sophisticated approaches in future work.